iTwin/itwinjs-core/docs/learning/ECSqlReference/Views.md

 150      |20       |plastic
 ```

-A view may contain navigation properties, for these, the query can use the `navigation_value`function provided by ECSQL [ECSqlFunctions](./ECSqlFunctions.md)
+A view may contain navigation properties.
+For these, the query can use the `navigation_value`function provided by ECSQL [ECSqlFunctions](./ECSqlFunctions.md)

 One example utilizing the View concepts including navigation properties is `ClassCustomAttribute` in `ECDbMeta`: